vk8459698/YOLO-REAL-TIME-DETECTION/README.md

 ### Detect objects in both images and video streams using Deep Learning, OpenCV, and Python.

-I’ll be using YOLOv3 in this project, in particular, YOLO trained on the COCO dataset.
+I am  using YOLOv3 in this project, in particular, YOLO trained on the COCO dataset.

 The COCO dataset consists of 80 labels, including, but not limited to: